Shenzhen's ChiNext challenges Shanghai, adds fuel to 'technology war' with U.S.

 Chinese regulators have repeatedly vowed zero tolerance of fraud following a spate of corporate scandals.

-(Reporting by Samuel Shen and Andrew Galbraith; Editing by Ana Nicolaci da Costa)
+(Reporting by Samuel Shen and Andrew Galbraith; Editing by Ana Nicolaci da Costa and William Mallard)

 ((samuel.shen@thomsonreuters.com; +86 21 20830018; Reuters Messaging: samuel.shen.thomsonreuters.com@reuters.net))